-4.5.2.
 All members deemed in good standing according to these by-laws shall enjoy the same rights and privileges and bear the same liabilities as the founders of the Association.

+Membership Dues

+Each year, the Board of Directors shall establish membership dues for the following calendar year.

 Date of Membership

-4.6.1.
 Memberships coincide with the calendar year.

-4.6.2.
-Membership fees are due on or before January 1.
-Members not having paid their fees by January 1 shall be removed from the membership rolls.
+Membership fees are due on or before January 1 of each year.
+Members not having paid their fees by January 1 shall be removed from the membership rolls and shall have their privileges suspended.

-4.6.3.
 Members can still renew their membership after January 1 subject to a reinstatement administrative charge as established by the Board of Directors.

-Members dropped from the rolls under the provisions of Section 4.6.2. shall be reinstated upon payment of their dues in arrears for the current year.
+Members dropped from the rolls under the provisions of Section 4.8(b) shall be reinstated upon payment of their dues in arrears for the current year.